 Symptoms of Parasitic Infection

-Abdominal pain and diarrhea are the most frequently observed symptoms of acute parasitic infection; however, the condition becomes chronic if left untreated, causing more complicated patterns that may mimic other syndromes.
+Abdominal pain and diarrhea are the most frequently observed symptoms of an acute parasitic infection; however, the condition becomes chronic if left untreated, causing more complicated patterns that may mimic other syndromes.
 Following is a list of symptoms of parasite infection:

-- Digestive: gas, bloating, diarrhea, constipation, belching, intestinal tract burning and cramping, changeable bowel movements, mucus in the stools, irritable bowel syndrome, malabsorption of nutrients, inability to digest fats, lactose or gluten intolerance, low blood sugar, high blood sugar, insatiable appetite, weak appetite, anorexia, over-weight, under-weight, cravings for sweets, and or crunchy foods.
+- Digestive: gas, bloating, diarrhea, constipation, belching, intestinal tract burning, and cramping, changeable bowel movements, mucus in the stools, irritable bowel syndrome, malabsorption of nutrients, inability to digest fats, lactose or gluten intolerance, low blood sugar, high blood sugar, insatiable appetite, weak appetite, anorexia, over-weight, under-weight, cravings for sweets, and or crunchy foods.

 - Immune system dysfunction: chronic fatigue, weakness, frequent colds, and flu.

 - Nervous and muscular system dysfunction: mental fog, memory problems, sleep disturbances, insomnia, teeth grinding (especially during the full moon), hearing loss, eyesight impairment, joint and muscle aches and pains.

 - Excess mucus: a sign of dampness.
 This may manifest as mucus in the stools, chronic postnasal drip, or frequent sinus infections.

 - Exterior signs: allergies, skin rashes, swellings, hives, eczema, white spots around the mouth, acne, swelling of the lips, blue coloring in the whites of the eyes, and itching in the anus and the ears.

 - Emotional signs: apathy, depression, nervousness, anxiety, restlessness, irritability, hyperactivity in children.